ryansheehy0/Cheat_Sheets/css.md

 Put `display: flex;` on parent.
 - On parent is referring to the element that is containing the flex elements
 - On child is referring to the element that the flex is being applied to.

+It is recommended to use flex only when you need 1 column/row

 Each wrap creates a new item.
 The content includes all the items/lines.